 Other Related Applications

-With theory or research directly related to the categories above and/or to psychological aspects of photography in general — and/or documentation about Video-based practices (although these are not therapy-focused) (for example, relevant aspects of use of photos or videos in Visual/Cultural Anthropology, Visual Sociology, Photographic/Art Education, Marketing Research, Documentary recordings, commercial photography, advertising, and so forth):
+With underlying theory and/or philosophical considerations — or research — directly related to the categories above and/or to psychological aspects of photography in general — and/or documentation about Video-based practices (although these are not therapy-focused) (for example, relevant aspects of use of photos or videos in Visual/Cultural Anthropology, Visual Sociology, Photographic/Art Education, Marketing Research, Documentary recordings, commercial photography, advertising, and so forth):

 - Joel Morgovsky, Lincroft, NJ, USA, has been Professor of Psychology at Brookdale Community College since 1971, specializing in General, Social and Positive Psychology.
 He is also a specialist in “Photopsychology”, which is the study of intersections between psychology and photography and developer of a system for interacting with photographs called “Reading Pictures”.
 A senior member of the Soho Photo Gallery in New York City, Joel has been an exhibiting photographer in black-and-white, darkroom colour and digital since 1977.
 A presenter on historical and contemporary interactions between photography and psychology at the Eastern Psychological Association and the American Psychological Association (“APA”) annual meetings since 2006, he has also published articles in the Review of General Psychology and the APA Monitor on Psychology.
 As Chairman of the Committee on Psychology and Photography for Division 1 of the APA, he organized and curated an exhibition entitled “Psychologists in Focus: An Exhibition of Photographs by Psychologists,” shown at four venues across the country.
 In addition, he is a frequent lecturer and judge at camera clubs throughout the Tri-State area and is on the Speaker’s list of the New Jersey Federation of Camera Clubs.
 While his work does not focus directly on therapeutic uses of photography, he does include these in his survey of photopsychology.